StormCreative/frontend-styleguide/css.md

     Within this stylesheet you will find styles for:

     - SERVICES
+    - LIST OF OTHER CSS CLASSES / ELEMENTS

     Here we will copy over the relevant HTML that we used to apply our styles to, making sure that it is correctly indented.